aditya-zanjad/laravel-enacton-task/README.md

 php artisan key:generate
 ```

-<p align="justify">Configure database details in the .env file, then run migrations & seed the database.</p>
+<p align="justify">Create database in MySQL for this application and also, configure database details in the .env file, then run migrations & seed the database.</p>

 ```
 php artisan migrate:fresh --seed